-"This weight reduction has been achieved through a complete redesign of how heavy-weight AGVs have been engineered since the early 1990s," says Chuck Russell, vice president at Transbotics Corporation, which has been involved in the development of lightweight, heavy-load AGVs for the primary metals industry.
+"This weight reduction has been achieved through a complete redesign of how heavy-weight AGVs have been engineered since the early 1990s," said Chuck Russell, Vice President at Transbotics Corporation (www.transbotics.com), which has been involved in the development of lightweight, heavy-load AGVs for the primary metals industry.
 "Factually, there has not been a significant major redesign in the basic structure of these vehicles over the past 20 years, that is, until now."